-Verjus, the unfermented juice of pressed unripe grapes, lends a subtle, sweet-tart bite to smoky grilled double-cut pork chops.
+Verjus, the unfermented juice of pressed unripe grapes, lends a subtle, sweet-tart bite to these chops.
+A slightly sweeter vinegar like rice vinegar is a fine substitute.
+Cooking note: Please allow at least 12 hours for marinating.

 - 1⁄2 cup whole juniper berries